 Not only is the glycolic acid meant to slough away dead skin cells to reveal brighter skin, but it also promises to penetrate deep into pores to reduce the buildup of comedones on the skin’s surface.
 “Peel pads on a daily basis are very helpful if you have dark spots,” says Dr. Tanzi.

 Best Patches: Peace Out Microneedling Dark Spot Brightening Dots

 These patches come to the rescue for stubborn spots that won’t go away.
 Using patented microneedling technology, these dots gradually fade dark marks when used twice weekly for two consecutive weeks, according to the brand.
 They deliver niacinamide, licorice extract, and tranexamic acid straight to the problem areas meant to visibly lighten and brighten without causing irritation.

 We’re giving top honors to the Urban Skin Rx Even Tone Cleansing Bar, not only for its ability to lighten dark spots effectively—but for doing so quickly, too.
 This 3-in-1 cleansing bar works as a cleanser, mask, and exfoliator, brightening the complexion and evening out tone and texture with azelaic acid, kojic acid, and niacinamide.
-Speaking of ingredients, vitamin C is another great one for fading dark spots and hyperpigmentation, which is why we’re fans of the Hyper Clear Brightening Clearing Vitamin C Serum.
+Speaking of ingredients, vitamin C is another great one for fading dark spots and hyperpigmentation, which is why we’re fans of the Hyper Clear Brightening Clearing Vitamin C Serum, listed above.
 This weightless gel serum fades it all—even acne scars—with a blend of vitamins C and E, natural fruit enzymes, kojic acid, and turmeric.
 Looking for something more multitasking?
 The Dr. Dennis Gross Skincare Dark Spot Sun Defense not only corrects your complexion with peptides, vitamins C and E, and glycolic acid, but it also boasts broad-spectrum SPF 50 protection from the sun’s UV rays.

 What to Look For in a Dark Spot Corrector